 Wetlands are nature’s solution to flooding and water quality challenges in Iowa.
-Find out how we’re conserving and protecting them.
+Find out how we’re protecting them, and download our GIFs to share!

 In the last decade, many communities in Iowa have experienced increasingly intense rainfall events resulting in extreme flooding of nearby rivers and streams.
 These weather events can wreak havoc on communities and require costly repairs to infrastructure.
 Heavy rainfall is also known to increase soil erosion which can lead to poor water quality, bringing nutrients such as nitrogen and phosphorus into Iowa’s waterways.